cloudevents/spec/cloudevents/extensions/opcua.md

 REQUIRED to provide schema information (based on metadata information) in a separate format like [JSON schema](https://json-schema.org/specification) or [Avro schema](https://avro.apache.org/docs/1.11.1/specification/) or others.
-For those cases the Attribute references the schema and is used for versioning.
+For those cases the attribute references the schema and is used for versioning.

 ### subject